cbail/textnets/README.md

 # textnets
 R package for automated text analysis using network techniques.

+### Citation
+Please cite as Bail, Christopher A. 2016.
+"Combining Network Analysis and Natural Language Processing to Examine how Advocacy Organizations Stimulate Conversation on Social Media."
+Proceedings of the National Academy of Sciences, 113:42 11823-11828

 ### Overview